 Co-author Maddie Clarey

-According to the South African Department of Tourism, over 11,200 Australian tourists travelled to the country in August 2018 alone.
+According to the South African Department of Tourism, over 9,100 Australian tourists travelled to the country in July 2019 alone.
 It’s not hard to imagine why.
-There are certainly no shortage of activities to attract visitors, from once-in-a-lifetime wildlife experiences in Kruger National Park, to the dramatic Table Mountain in Cape Town.
+There’s certainly no shortage of activities to attract visitors, from once-in-a-lifetime wildlife experiences in Kruger National Park, to the dramatic Table Mountain in Cape Town.

 How do travel money cards work?

 Typically travel money cards work like this: you exchange your Aussie dollars for South African rand – or whatever eligible currency you need – and load them onto your card before your trip.
 Then, when you arrive in South Africa, you can expect to use the card to withdraw South African rand and make card payments in-store or online at selected outlets.
 You may also be able to reload your card with extra funds if you need them.
-Bear in mind, though, that some cards may only offer some of these features.
+Bear in mind, though, that some cards may only offer some of these features, and not all cards will necessarily allow you to load rand onto them.

 Is a travel money card the right option?